We’re striving to make all Empathy Museum activities more accessible and inclusive, and we acknowledge we still have work to do.

 Some of our stories discuss sensitive topics including violence, abuse, racism, transphobia, homophobia, sexual assault, pregnancy, childbirth, death, and mental illness.
 Our staff are trained to give content warnings for stories before fitting visitors with shoes.
 Visitors are not obliged to take the first pair of shoes offered – you can ask for a different pair; no explanation needed.

-Captioned versions of podcast episodes are available on our YouTube.
+Captioned versions of our first 40 podcast episodes are available on our YouTube.

 For the transcript of any episode, email hello [at] empathymuseum [dot] com.